DataDog/datadog-lambda-js/README.md

 ### Manual Wrap

-You might find it more convinent to wrap your handlers manually.
+You might find it more convenient to wrap your handlers manually.

 ```typescript
 const { datadog } = require("datadog-lambda-js");